Key takeaways

 - The visa programs where a Canadian business address actively matters are the Start-up Visa, C11 Owner-Operator work permits, and the entrepreneur streams of Provincial Nominee Programs (PNPs).
 Each one routes the address question through a different evidence mechanism.

-- A virtual address from a licensed commercial provider is generally usable for Start-up Visa applications, C11 work permit business plans, and PNP entrepreneur stream filings — but only when it's the same address that appears on the corporate registry, the CRA Business Number file, and the bank account.
+- A virtual address from a commercial provider is generally usable for Start-up Visa applications, C11 work permit business plans, and PNP entrepreneur stream filings — but only when it's the same address that appears on the corporate registry, the CRA Business Number file, and the bank account.
 The verification is on the alignment, not on the address being virtual.

 - We are not immigration lawyers.
 This guide outlines the address piece of these programs and how a virtual address fits into the documentation.
 For visa eligibility, processing, and program-specific evidence requirements, work with a Canadian immigration lawyer or an authorized representative under the IRCC Use of a Representative form.